spdk/spdk/doc/iscsi.md

 wait for all the commands which have already been submitted to block device to return back; after all the commands return back, the LUN will be deleted.

+## Known bugs and limitations {#iscsi_hotplug_bugs}

+For write command, when hot remove device, the initiator keep send commands to target even if target return check condition to initiator.

 @sa spdk_nvme_probe